 - Additional procedures, tests, medications, or supplies that are requested or needed.
 If this happens, we will contact you for approval and then share the records with your family vet.

-Pets who arrive at our Castle Rock vet hospital and are not stable may be admitted under the care of our emergency veterinarians or veterinary specialists, who may revise your patient’s treatment plan based on new or emergency situations, and this may update their discharge instructions.
+Pets who arrive at our Castle Rock vet hospital for after-hours post-operative care and are not stable may be admitted under the care of our emergency veterinarians or veterinary specialists, who may revise your patient’s treatment plan based on new or emergency situations, and this may update their discharge instructions.

 Primary Referring Veterinarian and Pet Owner Procedures